bayvictor/distributed-polling-system/README.md

 We believe above "mocking" system data will nenefit the human being, and speed up innovations!
 So we calling full domain volunteers  adding his "mocking data water cocks" here!<br>
 <br><br>

+In any above "tenant" search hit branches, for modification meeting "mocking function", we have to add rest API, universal, simple "push data adapters" and "land-lord convention" for it qualified a "mocking tenant system" to act ! -- with a good API to the eco system!
+<br><br>